openpathsampling/mini-tutorials/simstore_and_cli/2_running_cli.md

 ```bash
 openpathsampling md setup.db -o minus-traj.db -e engine -f -1 --ensemble "condensed MIS minus"
 ```

+Note that sometimes this extension doesn't work -- if you recross into the extended state, you're likely to get an error when the engine hits its maximum length.
+If that happens, retrying this step a few times usually works.

 We can then copy the resulting trajectory to `setup.db` with